-7 Tips For Mind-Blowing Sex When You're Feeling Beyond Lazy
+8 Tips For Mind-Blowing Sex When You're Feeling Beyond Lazy

-In my opinion, women can have it all — whatever they want to have, that is: a career, babies, no babies, friendships, marriage, polyamory in lieu of marriage, girls-only orgies, whatever.
+In my opinion, women can have it all — or whatever they want to have, at least: a career, babies, no babies, friendships, marriage, polyamory, girls-only orgies, whatever.
 The one catch?
-When it comes to sex, when your schedule involves a 6:30 a.m. cycling class and concludes with 9 p.m. dinner reservations, finding the energy to have sex after a long day often seems harder than getting up after the third press of the snooze button.
+When your schedule involves a 6:30 a.m. streaming workout and concludes with 9 p.m.
+Zoom happy hour, finding the energy to have sex can seem harder than getting up without pressing the snooze button.

-You know the feeling: You’ve finally gotten home and flopped down on your bed, half-asleep, thinking “Yeah, I could have sex right now, but I don't feel like going all out."
-Throw in a scheduled Tinder date or live-in partner providing welcome-home kisses, and you may feel additional encouragement to find the energy to have sex when you're feeling lazy.
+Feeling too tired or worn out or just plain lazy for vigorous, effortful sex isn’t simply for the over-scheduled.
+It can happen after a long day of binging Selling Sunset, too.
+It can occur after a big meal on a holiday and, of course, it can happen on National Lazy Day.

-Of course, it’s totally fine to feel completely lazy and “ugh” about sex on a day you’ve sat around all day binge-watching Law and Order: SVU.
-Feeling too tired and worn out for vigorous, effortful sex isn’t simply for the over-scheduled.
-Plus, if you're just too tired for sex, period, then there's no reason to feel compelled to get it on – like I said, women can do whatever the hell they want.
+Feeling too tired or worn out or just plain lazy for vigorous, effortful sex isn’t simply for the over-scheduled.
+It can happen after a long day of binging Selling Sunset, too.
+It can occur after a big meal on a holiday and, of course, it can happen on National Lazy Day.

-However, if you want to get laid, but for whatever reason — whether it's a pizza-induced food coma or a hard day of hustling — you're feeling too exhausted to put much effort into it, we’ve got you covered.
+If you're just too tired for sex, period, then there's no reason to feel compelled to get it on.
+However, if you want to get laid, but for whatever reason you're feeling too exhausted to put much effort into it, we’ve got you covered.
 Here are seven tips to help you bone down and get off when staying put on the couch seems more appealing than anything that requires breaking a sweat.

 The gap between what we learned in sex ed and what we're learning through sexual experience is big — way too big.
 So we're helping to connect those dots by talking about the realities of sex, from how it's done to how to make sure it's consensual, safe, healthy, and pleasurable all at once.
 Check out more here.